 September: My Annual Visit to the U.S.!

-After a couple of weeks most likely spent staring at my tattered feet in Lisbon, I’ll be heading out for my annual visit to the U.S.!
+After a couple of weeks most likely spent staring at my tattered feet, I’ll be heading out for my annual visit to the U.S.!
 And as much as travelling there while Donald Trump is president makes me want to suffocate on my vomit, I love this country and always enjoy my time there.

 Will you be shocked to hear my U.S. plans involve me heading to the Pacific Northwest?

 When Dave and I found out his parents were going to be spending some time in Seattle and Portland this year, we couldn’t help but invite ourselves along for the ride.
 My previous visits to the PNW have always been chilled out stays, full of friends and food and not much else, so I’m looking forward to hitting up all of my favourite restaurants.

 Next up: Boston!
 A friend of mine scored tickets to a couple of Roger Waters shows in Boston and as a die hard Pink Floyd fan, I immediately snapped them up.
 I’ll also be spending a week getting my history on in the city, which I’m super-excited about, as Boston has always felt like one of my big U.S. oversights.